Online Tutor For English

 How come: idiom. how is it possible?

-outsource: v. to cut jobs in a domestic country and hire workers from other countries
+outsource: transitive and intransitive verb. to cut jobs in a domestic country and hire workers from other countries

 laid off: past and past perfect of lay off. idiom verb.